SherRao/AdventOfCode2022/README.md

-# AdventOfCode2022
+# Advent of Code
-All my code for Advent of Code 2022
+All my code for the Advent of Code's I've participated in over the years, folders sorted by year.